Offshore Solar Plants

-Solar panels are great, no doubt about that, but in many cases their capabilities are not being fully utilized.
+There are many advantages of solar energy, but in many cases the capabilities of the panels are not being fully utilised.
 Panels need to take full advantage of sun rays during the day, but on many occasions this might be hard to accomplish.
 Therefore, prospects for offshore solar panels are huge.

 Ideas and Concepts